 In terms of types of accommodation, Skye offers anything you can think of.
-There are luxury and mid-range hotels, traditional inns and B&Bs, hostels with bunk beds and cheap private accommodation, self-catering cottages and serviced apartments, campsites and glamping sites, bothies and plenty of private rentals via AirBnB.
+There are luxury and mid-range hotels, traditional inns and B&Bs, hostels with bunk beds and cheap private accommodation, self-catering cottages and serviced apartments, campsites and glamping sites, bothies and plenty of private holiday rentals.
 You will find them in towns and villages, with restaurants, shops and facilities in walking distance, or out in the countryside, where you get to enjoy the beautiful views of Skye in solitude.

 Budget accommodation Skye

 - Portree Youth Hostel, Portree: bunk beds from £17.50, private rooms from £70

 - The Cowshed Boutique Bunkhouse, Uig: bunk beds from £16, private rooms from £80, pods from £60